averykhoo/recipes/better-brownies.md

     *   fold in the sifted cocoa and vanilla essence
 9. Bake at 180C for about 10 mins, a bit until top is flat and sort of solid
 10. pour / spread chocolate meringue in a layer over the brownie
-11. bake at 180C for another 5 mins
+11. bake at 180C for another 5-10 mins
 12. OPTIONAL cheesecake layer here (use 1 full recipe of dorie greenspan's cheesecake)
+    *   you'll end up baking the brownie an extra 1 hr (at 160 C), which is fine

 To serve: